Quickstart: Extended events in SQL Server

 The following preliminaries would be required for you to actually perform the upcoming demonstration.

-- Log in to Microsoft SQL Server 2014 or higher, or in to an Azure SQL Database database where
+Log in to Microsoft SQL Server 2014 or higher.

-- If interested, more details about security and permissons related to extended events are available at the end of this article in the Appendix.
+If interested, more details about security and permissions related to extended events are available at the end of this article in the Appendix.

 Demo of SSMS integration